cdl-geneseo/geneseo-dictionary/B/Barf-Me.md

 # Barf Me

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Barf Me

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 Barf me: 30% of people surveyed identified this as an expression of disgust; synonymous with &quot;eww&quot;.
 (F06) (new word)